syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-NotesSlide.md

 Dim notesSlide As INotesSlide = slide.AddNotesSlide()

 'Adds Paragraph into the text body.
-Dim paragraph As IParagraph = notesTextBody.AddParagraph()
+Dim paragraph As IParagraph = notesSlide.NotesTextBody.AddParagraph()

 'Adds text part into the Paragraph.
 Dim textPart As ITextPart = paragraph.AddTextPart()